We have five factories and 19 years of experience in plant extracts

 - Immune System Support: They help maintain the health of immune cells, enhancing the body's ability to fight infections.

-4.3 Specific Antioxidant Benefits of Citrus bioflavonoids
+4.3 Specific Antioxidant Benefits of Citrus Bioflavonoids

-Different types of Citrus bioflavonoids offer unique antioxidant benefits:
+Different types of citrus bioflavonoids offer unique antioxidant benefits:

 - Hesperidin: It has strong antioxidant properties and is known to protect against LDL cholesterol oxidation.